Skip to main content

 Selects/deselects all Zones in the list.
 When deselecting, only the focused Zone remains selected.

-Deleting Zones from the List
+Deleting Zones from the list

 To remove one or more Zone(s) from the Zone List: